 Sadly, understanding, creating, and implementing your own API is a complex topic, one which is far outside the scope of this article.
 However, if you're wondering how best to use API software and implement its use in your own business, there are plenty of tutorials and courses online that can get you started.

-But if you're ready to implement your API in use on the web, then you're going to need somewhere to host your site.
-Here at Fasthosts, we offer both cost-effective web hosting and domain name registration.
+If you're ready to implement your API in use on the web, then you're going to need somewhere to host your site.
+We offer both cost-effective Web Hosting and Domain Name Registration.
 Not only that, but we offer 24/7 support in case you run into any problems.